 Don Paco – This beautiful hotel is set in a restored convent dating from the 17th century.
 Sablón beach is only a 4-minute walk away.

 Gran Hotel Paraiso – A 3-star classical hotel just 300 m from the centre of Llanes and the sea.
 It offers hotel rooms and apartments.

-Hotel La Arquera – The hotel is in a country-style house, restored and transformed into a traditional eastern Asturias villa.
-Refurbishment and expansion has created a hotel with 13 rooms that accommodate between 2 and 4 people each.
+Hotel La Arquera – The hotel is in a country-style house.
+It’s been restored and transformed into a traditional eastern Asturias villa.

 See more accommodation options in Llanes.